maikotrindade/maikotrindade.github.io/_posts/2018-07-07-google-firestore.markdown

 ---
 published: true
-title: Your data in everywhere using Cloud Firestore + Android
+title: Your data in everywhere using Cloud Firestore
 layout: post
 ---